Devotion to Dairy

 Ballerino Creamery’s owner Louella Hill has long loved food.
 Born in a mining town on the U.S. / Mexico border, she grew up eating raw milk queso fresco from “across the line”.
 Later, in college, she made her way to a sheep farm in Tuscany.
 There she first witnessed the transformation of fresh milk into fragrant wheels.
 It was a point of no return.

 Since then, Louella has worked on dairy farms and in cheese factories in the U.S. and abroad.
-She has taught many cheesemaking classes, co-founded what was once Rhode Island’s only creamery and published a book on home cheesemaking (Kitchen Creamery, Chronicle Books).
-Several years after arriving in Staunton, a friend led Louella to a building that was once a thriving creamery (known as Augusta Dairies).
-Though the building had not been used for milk processing for half a century, that was to change as the building would soon house Ballerino Creamery.
-To add frosting to the cake, the stream running alongside the building is called Buttermilk Creek.
+She has taught cheesemaking classes, co-founded what was once Rhode Island’s only artisan creamery (Narragansett Creamery) and published a book on home cheesemaking (Kitchen Creamery, Chronicle Books).
+Ballerino Creamery (named after Louella’s great grandmother’s fashion label) came to life after Louella and her partner built out a space inside a building formally known as Augusta Dairies.
+To add cream cheese frosting to the cake, the stream running alongside the building is called Buttermilk Creek.